ukiw200/challenges-23-24/security-challenges/03-cyberkillchain/03-01-reconnaissance/description.md

 Using the whois command is often the first thing to check for a website.
 It is available in any Linux environment or WSL in your Windows environment (or also in the Microsoft SysInternals Suite, highly underestimated tools which are very useful for security purposes, documentation: https://learn.microsoft.com/en-us/sysinternals/).
 Using whois, answer the following questions.

 The flag is composed of several lines, one line per answer:
-- Line 1: The name of the registrar for the UCLL website
+- Line 1: The name of the registrar for the UCLL website (in capitals)
-- Line 2: The name (EN abbreviation) of the law preventing to show too much information when performing the whois command
+- Line 2: The name (EN abbreviation, in capitals) of the law preventing to show too much information when performing the whois command
-- Line 3: The full name of the registrar for the Microsoft website
+- Line 3: The full name of the registrar for the Microsoft website (as mentioned in whois)
 - Line 4: The IANA ID number of the registrar for the Microsoft website
-- Line 5: The full mail address of the domain administrator
+- Line 5: The full mail address of the domain administrator (all lowercases)